AlanJager/spring-boot-rest-architecture/README.md

 Building
 --------

 Type `mvn package` in the project root.

-And use java -jar "your.jar" to run the project
+And use java -jar "your.jar" to run the project.

 TODO
 ----